AnthonyAndroulakis/SpeechEntrainmentVideoGenerator/README.md

 ## todo:
 - There's a slight lag due to...still trying to find out.
 I've noticed different video and audio duration times, so I'll first have to fix the audio extraction function.
 Also, instead of the current method of calculating new-framerate, I'll have to use (# of new frames) / (original duration).
-- upscaling png files...maybe?
-Using a better camera would do the trick, but maybe I can use AI for "super-resolution".
-- store png files with correct dimensions (as of now they're all 32x32 squares...........).
-Will have to figure out average width and height of bounding box.

 ## License:
 You may use this code as long as you cite this repository and include in your references the codes I have under __References to code used__.